Agility is a fast-paced, fun sport that you and your dog

 American Dog Agility Council and USDAA-United States Dog Agility

 Association.
-Purebred and mixed breed dogs are welcome in both NADAC and
+Both purebred and mixed breed dogs are welcome to compete in all

 Agility is a timed event where you and your dog travel

 an obstacle course that includes jumps and tunnels, climbing obstacles

 like the A-frame, Teeter-totter and Dog Walk, and a

 set of upright poles that the dog must weave in and out of.
 Dogs are